AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 >[!IMPORTANT]
 >
->Be aware that if you request a [!DNL Target] bring-your-own-certificate CNAME implementation, you are responsible for providing renewed certificates to Adobe Client Care every year.
+>Beachten Sie, dass Sie, wenn Sie eine CNAME-Implementierung mit [!DNL Target] Ihrem eigenen Zertifikat anfordern, dafür verantwortlich sind, der Adobe Client Care jährlich erneuerte Zertifikate bereitzustellen.
 Wenn Ihr CNAME-Zertifikat abläuft, bevor die Adobe ein neues Zertifikat bereitstellen kann, führt dies zu einem Ausfall für Ihre spezifische [!DNL Target] Implementierung.

 ### Wie lange dauert es, bis mein neues SSL-Zertifikat abläuft?

 Certificates issued before September 1, 2020 will be two-year certificates.
-Zertifikate, die am oder nach dem 1.
-September 2020 ausgestellt werden, sind einjährige Zertifikate.
-Weitere Informationen zum Umstieg auf einjährige Zertifikate finden Sie [hier](https://www.digicert.com/position-on-1-year-certificates).
+Certificates issued on or after September 1, 2020 will be one-year certificates.
+You can read more about the move to one-year certificates [here](https://www.digicert.com/position-on-1-year-certificates).

-### Welche Hostnamen sollte ich wählen?
-Wie viele Hostnamen pro Domäne sollte ich wählen?
+### What hostnames should I choose?
+How many hostnames per domain should I choose?

-[!DNL Target] Für CNAME-Implementierungen ist nur ein Hostname pro Domäne im SSL-Zertifikat und im DNS des Kunden erforderlich.
-Daher empfehlen wir Ihnen Folgendes: Einige Kunden benötigen für ihre eigenen Zwecke (z.
-B. Testen im Staging) zusätzliche Hostnamen pro Domäne.
+[!DNL Target] CNAME implementations require only one hostname per domain on the SSL certificate and in the customer&#39;s DNS, so that&#39;s what we recommend.
+Some customers might require additional hostnames per domain for their own purposes (testing in staging, for example), which is supported.

 Most customers choose a hostname like `target.example.com`, so that&#39;s what we recommend, but the choice is ultimately yours.
 Be sure not to request a hostname of an existing DNS record as that would cause a conflict and delay time to resolution of your [!DNL Target] CNAME request.

 ### I already have a CNAME implementation for [!DNL Adobe Analytics], can we use the same certificate or hostname?

-No, [!DNL Target] requires a separate hostname and certificate.
+Nein, es [!DNL Target] ist ein separater Hostname und Zertifikat erforderlich.

-### Is my current implementation of Target impacted by ITP 2.x?
+### Hat meine aktuelle Implementierung von Zielgruppe Auswirkungen auf ITP 2.x?

-Navigieren Sie in einem Safari-Browser zu Ihrer Website, auf der Sie über eine JavaScript-Zielgruppe verfügen.
+In a Safari browser, navigate to your website on which you have a Target JavaScript library.
 If you see a Target cookie set in the context of a CNAME, such as `analytics.company.com`, then you are not impacted by ITP 2.x.

 ITP-Probleme können für die Zielgruppe mit einem Analytics-CNAME gelöst werden.
 Sie benötigen einen separaten CNAME für Zielgruppen nur bei Werbeblockierungsszenarien, in denen die Zielgruppe blockiert ist.